Karthikvarman/Portable_firmware_Avionics/README.md

 ---

-## 📄 License
+## License

 MIT License — see [LICENSE](LICENSE)

 ---

-*Built with ❤️ for avionics applications.
+*Built for avionics applications.
 Designed for reliability, portability, and real-time performance.*